 It happens that the “P” in “PSAT” officially stands for “preliminary,” but it could just as well stand for “preview” or “preparation.”
 And you should take the PSAT!
-The PSAT offers students an opportunity to sharpen their skills in preparation for the actual SAT, which is understandably held at a level of importance high above the preliminary test.
+The PSAT offers students an opportunity to sharpen their skills in preparation for the actual SAT.
+The test is understandably held at a level of importance high above the preliminary test.

 But it’s not just a “preliminary” look at what’s ahead.
 Taking the PSAT has its own unique set of benefits for students beyond just serving as a trial run for the SAT.

-The truth of the matter is that yes, the SAT is obviously important, but the often-overlooked PSAT is a fantastic stepping stone for any student planning on sitting the actual exam.
+The truth of the matter is that yes, the SAT is obviously important.
+However, the often-overlooked PSAT is a fantastic stepping stone for any student planning on sitting the actual exam.
 It is vital for every student in the college application process to take the PSAT for many reasons, but four stand out (and happen to form a convenient acronym).

 1. Take the PSAT for Practice